genesiscommunitysuccess/docs/docs/02_creating-applications/04_defining-your-application/03_business-logic/03_consolidators/03_cons-technical-details.md

 ### groupBy into syntax

+The syntax of `groupBy` is significantly different for standard Consolidators and object Consolidators.
-There are significant differences in the `groupBy` syntax, depending on whether you are consolidating into a table or into a class.
-Table syntax is more complex, as records need to be loaded and created.
+For object Consolidators, table syntax is more complex, as records need to be loaded and created.
 Also, the table syntax supports index scans, which need to be configured.

 <Tabs defaultValue="tables" values={[{ label: 'Tables', value: 'tables', }, { label: 'Classes', value: 'classes', }]}>